agent-felix/shinjeom-deploy/DEPLOYMENT_STANDARD.md

 Secret flow:

-1. local secret file is prepared outside Git
+1. local secret JSON file is prepared outside Git
 2. `put-secret.py` uploads it to AWS Secrets Manager
 3. `sync-secrets.py` copies it into the Kubernetes `Secret`
 4. Helm deploy references the existing Kubernetes `Secret`